mattcone/bus-o-matic/README.md

 Bus-o-matic is a simple Ruby wrapper for the [Pittsburgh Port Authority API] (http://www.portauthority.org/paac/CompanyInfoProjects/DeveloperResources.aspx).
+This gem allows you to retrieve real-time information about vehicles, routes, stops, and predicted arrival times for buses in Pittsburgh, Pennsylvania.
 This gem borrows heavily from [cta-api] (https://github.com/fbonetti/cta-api) by [Frank Bonetti] (https://github.com/fbonetti).